Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Holographic models for the hot and baryon dense quark-gluon plasma

 The traceful and transverse piece of the boundary energy-momentum tensor $T^{\mu\nu}$ is associated with the bulk viscous pressure of the medium.
 Note that $\mathrm{Tr} \left[T^{\mu\nu}\right]\neq 0$ in nonconformal boundary QFTs, where the trace anomaly of $T^{\mu\nu}$ is related to the bulk dilaton field.
-The dilaton field is introduced in the bulk action to break the conformal symmetry of the dual gauge theory at the boundary.
 The scalar EMD $SO(3)$ singlet perturbation is composed by the spatial trace of the graviton and the dilaton perturbation.
 The singlet perturbation sources the traceful part of $T^{\mu\nu}$, being holographically related to the bulk viscosity.
 Denoting the singlet perturbation by $\mathcal{H}$, its equation of motion \cite{DeWolfe:2011ts} is shown to be given by

 which must be solved with infalling boundary condition at the background black hole horizon and normalized to unity at the boundary.
 In practice this is implemented by setting,

 where $F(r,\omega)$ is a regular function at the black hole horizon, whose equation of motion is obtained by substituting \eqref{eq:HBdyCond} into \eqref{eq:EOM-H}.